 This article is not offered as medical advice regarding blunt force head trauma.
 If you or someone you care for has been injured, please seek medical attention as soon as possible.

-Blunt force trauma to the head happens when the cranium is hit by a hard object.
+Blunt force trauma to the head happens when the cranium is hit by a hard object (direct blow).
 The type of object, speed of impact and force all dictate how severe the trauma will be.
-This hit can result in a contusion or concussion or both.
-There can also be skull fractures or penetrating trauma.
-Read our post Types of Brain Injuries for a discussion of injuries that you may have when there is blunt force trauma to the head.

-Trauma patients are the priority at emergency rooms due to the severe impact trauma has on our bodies.
-Once the patient has been stabilized, the medical examiner will employ MRIs, a CT scan and x-rays to determine the extent of damage to the skull bone, blood vessels or tissue of the brain.
+Head trauma patients are the priority at emergency rooms due to the severe impact trauma has on our bodies.
+Once the patient has been stabilized, the medical provider will employ MRIs, a CT scan and x-rays to determine the extent of damage to the skull bone, blood vessels or brain tissue.

 Recovering from blunt force trauma to the head can be a long, emotionally draining and expensive journey for the patient and their family.
 Neurologists, physical therapists and speech therapists are just a few of the medical professionals that you may need to see at a trauma center.
 In addition, blunt force trauma can result in disability which may need lifetime care.